Houston Condo Guide: Compare ALL Condos In Houston

 - Like-minded neighbors.
 Living in a Houston high-rise offers a great way to meet like-minded people.
 Many condos have “resident committees” and social groups that arrange events and gatherings.

 Primary Drawbacks (compared to Houston Townhomes or Houston Single Family Homes)

 - Monthly maintenance fees.
 Staff and amenities are great but come with a fee.
 Monthly maintenance fees pay for shared expenses.
-Be sure to weigh costs vs the benefits before you buy a condo and be wary of certain buildings that have large deferred maintenance issues.
+Be sure to weigh the costs versus benefits before you buy a condo and be wary of certain buildings that have large deferred maintenance issues.

 - Neighbors.
 Neighbors can turn into great friends.
 There are however, some people who aren’t good neighbors.
 Look for condos with good soundproofing (and/or limited units per floor).